 A refrigerant is a substance used in air conditioning and refrigeration systems to transfer heat from one area to another.
 In a central A/C system, the refrigerant absorbs heat from the indoor air and transfers it outdoors.
 This process is what makes your home feel cool and comfortable on a hot day.

 While there are several different types of refrigerants, the most common one used in central A/C units is Freon.
 Freon is a trading name for a group of haloalkane gasses that are used as refrigerants.
-These gasses are incredibly efficient at transferring heat, which makes them ideal for use in air conditioners.
+These gasses are incredibly efficient at transferring heat, making them ideal for air conditioners.

 Common Signs Of Refrigerant Leak

 There are several signs that can indicate a refrigerant leak in your central A/C unit:

 - The unit isn’t cooling as well as it used to: If your central A/C unit isn’t cooling as well as it used to, there are a few potential causes.
 One possibility is that the unit is low on refrigerant.
 This can happen if there’s a leak in the system.
 If you’re not sure what’s causing the problem, it’s best to call a professional for an inspection.

 - The compressor is running more frequently than normal: A leak in the system can cause the refrigerant to escape, which in turn will make the compressor work harder to try and cool the air.

 - There’s frost or ice buildup on the evaporator coils: The leak usually occurs in the evaporator coils, which can cause frost or ice buildup.
 This is a clear sign that there is a problem with the unit, and it should be fixed as soon as possible.
 In some cases, it can even cause health problems for people who are exposed to the leak.